Distinguishable consequence of classical gravity on quantum matter

 where $\hat{L}_i$ are dimensionless Hermitian operators that depend on the difference of $\hat{\ell}_i = \hat{x}_i/R$.
 The dimensional pre-factor is fixed since it is the only suitable combination relevant in the low energy limit of concern here.
 (Other combinations, such as $\hbar/(G m^3 R) ,\sqrt{G/(c^3 R^2)}$, come up only in higher orders in $R$, which are irrelevant in the Newtonian limit.)
 Since the quantum fluctuations of the source masses are small, we only consider, $\hat{L}_i(\hat{\ell}_1 - \hat{\ell}_2) = \epsilon_i (\hat{\ell}_1 - \hat{\ell}_2)$, where the proportionality constant is arbitrary (but real).
 Inserting this in \cref{eq:LG} gives three terms: two of the form (no sum on $i$) $\epsilon_i^2 [\hat{\ell}_i [\hat{\ell}_i,\oprho_Q]]$; and another of the form $\epsilon_1 \epsilon_2 [\hat{\ell}_1,[\hat{\ell}_2,\oprho_Q]]$.
 The former describes gravitational decoherence of either mass independent of the other; it may thus be absorbed into the description of the thermal bath that any realistic source mass will invariably be coupled to.
 The latter term describes joint decoherence of the masses due to their mutual back-action mediated via the stochastic classical field.
 This term, $\mathcal{L}_G[\hat \rho_Q] \approx (\epsilon_1 \epsilon_2) (G m_1 m_2/R^3) [\hat{x}_1,[\hat{x}_2, \hat \rho_Q]]$, is precisely the form derived in \cref{eq:LGfromQC}.

+Note that the decoherence described by $\mathcal{L}_G$ is distinct from decoherence of gravitating bodies in a fully quantum description of linearized gravity that arise from vacuum fluctuations of the gravitational field.
+In particular, the effect of decoherence due to graviton emission by the two bodies will be local and at order $G^2$, i.e. described by a Lindbladian of the form (no sum on $i$) $\sim G^2 [\hat{x}_i,[\hat{x}_i,\hat{\rho}_Q]]$.
+Both the $G^2$ scaling and the form can be understood in analogy with radiation reaction in quantum electrodynamics: decoherence due to spontaneous emission is second-order in the fine-structure constant, and each emitter --- as long as they are separated by more than the wavelength of the emitted radiation --- decoheres independent of the other.
+Clearly, the joint decoherence described by $\mathcal{L}_G$ is qualitatively and quantitatively distinct from the expectation of linearized quantum gravity.

-\emph{Experimental signature.} We now consider an experimentally relevant example where two massive quantum harmonic oscillators interact with each other via classical gravity.
-As we will show, their motion is correlated via the classical stochastic gravitational field mediating their interaction, and these correlations offer a qualitatively distinct prediction from one where gravity is assumed quantum (i.e. $\epsilon =0$).
+\emph{Experimental signature.} We now consider an experimentally relevant example where two massive quantum harmonic oscillators interact with each other gravitationally (see \Cref{fig:Sxx}(A)).
+As we will show, if gravity is assumed classical (i.e. $\epsilon > 0$), their motion is correlated via the classical stochastic gravitational field mediating their interaction, and these correlations offer a qualitatively distinct prediction from the assumption that gravity is quantum (i.e. $\epsilon =0$).

 We take the masses to be one-dimensional quantum harmonic oscillators of frequency $\omega_{1,2}$ each coupled to independent thermal baths of occupation $\bar{N}_{1,2}$ at rates $\gamma_{1,2}$.
 They are also gravitationally coupled to each other by their close proximity of distance $R$.
 This scenario is described by the equation